 B.A., H. Dip.
 Ed,.
 Dip.
 Psychotherapy, M.A.
 (Glamorgan), M. Phil.
 (TCD), M.A.
 (NUIG), MIACP, MIAHlP.
 Accred.
 Supervisor IAHIP.

 Edward has been a trainer of psychotherapists since 1990 as well as maintaining a private practice as a psychotherapist and a supervisor.
 He is editor of 'Psychotherapy in Ireland' (Columba Press, 1993).
-He was appointed in 2003 by the Minister of Health and Children to an Expert Group which developed a new policy for mental health services in Ireland 'A Vision for Change'.
-He is currently Vice-President of the Irish Association for Psychotherapy in Primary Care (IAPPC) and a member of the Board of both the Irish Council for Psychotherapy and the Irish Association for Humanistic and Integrative Psychotherapy.
+He was appointed by the Minister of Health and Children to the ‘Expert Group’ which developed the current policy for mental health services in Ireland 'A Vision for Change'.
+Working mainly from an Existential Psychotherapy position, he is currently convenor of the Association for Psychotherapy Training (Irl) and is a founding member of IAHIP and of the Association for Existential and Integrative Psychotherapy.

 B.A., H. Dip.
 Ed., MSc.(TCD), Dip.CBT.(UW), MICP, MIFCAPP, EABCT, MIACP.